 Fountains Abbey is the best preserved abbey in the area.
 The walk goes through the abbey ruins and in to the grounds.
 The walk passes an excellent cafe before heading in to Studley Park.

-Nothing rugged about Fountains Abbey or Studley Park, just a dramatically preserved abbey set next to a beautiful country park.
-The walk through the ancient ruins conjures up images over an 800 year period; apparently the abbey was founded by just 13 wandering monks before becoming one of the richest monasteries in the land – Henry VIII must have been extremely grateful!
+There is nothing rugged about Fountains Abbey or Studley Park.
+It is just a dramatically preserved abbey set alongside a beautiful country park.
+The walk through the ancient ruins conjures up images over an 800 year period.
+Apparently the abbey was founded by just thirteen wandering monks before becoming one of the richest monasteries in the land.
+Henry VIII must have been extremely grateful!

 The great wealth was generated by the lay helpers at the abbey, not the Cistercian monks who were obliged to spend the majority of time at prayer.
-Following the Dissolution in 1538 the monastery fell in to disrepair but two centuries later the Royal estate of Studley Park was reunited with that of the abbey and the picturesque Water Gardens were built.
-The Victorians loved it here, spending hours wandering the grounds and picnicking with the deer but it was not until 1983 that the site became a World Heritage Site.
+Following the Dissolution in 1538 the monastery fell in to disrepair.
+However two centuries later the Royal estate of Studley Park was reunited with that of the abbey and the picturesque Water Gardens were built.
+The Victorians loved it here.
+They spent hours wandering the grounds and picnicking with the deer.
+However it was not until 1983 that the site became a World Heritage Site.

-The National Trust now own and manage the land around Fountain’s Abbey with great success, I found that I could wander freely and explore intimately the entire area without any sense that I should not…something they do not always achieve.
-The walk is 3 miles long and takes in the Abbey, the Water Gardens and the deer park but I would suggest following in the footsteps of Anne Boleyn on the higher ground of the Water Garden for the surprising follies and wonderful views.
+The National Trust now own and manage the land around Fountains Abbey with great success, I found that I could wander freely and explore intimately the entire area without any sense that I should not…something they do not always achieve.
+The walk is three miles long and takes in the Abbey, the Water Gardens and the deer park.
+However I would suggest following in the footsteps of Anne Boleyn on the higher ground of the Water Garden for the surprising follies and wonderful views.